tipofyzik/image_styling_tg_bot/README.md

 My telegram bot: @image_styling_tg_bot

 ## About the repository usage before we start
   1. Folder "Notebook": it contains notebook and neccessary photos for it.This is solely required for showcasing the operation of the chosen GAN.
+This folder isn't required for the functioning of the Telegram bot.
   2. To run your own bot you need:
      **•** Download the "tgbot" folder, the "app.py", and the "API.txt" files
      **•** [Create your own bot](https://sendpulse.com/knowledge-base/chatbot/telegram/create-telegram-chatbot#create-bot) (read the 1st chapter)